 With sites in Liverpool and Southampton, it is the UK’s leading centre for sea level science, coastal and deep ocean research and technology development.
 Working closely with its partners and associates, it provides capability to meet needs across the UK marine science community (http://noc.ac.uk/).

 For general enquiries regarding this role, please contact Candice Snelling, Deputy Head of Estates on 02380 596666.

 The NOC is an equal opportunities employer and welcomes applications from all sections of the community.
 People with disabilities and those from ethnic minorities are currently under-represented and their applications are particularly welcome.
 The NOC is an Investors in People organisation and is working towards achieving Bronze status for Athena SWAN – a scheme that recognizes excellence in women's employment in science, technology, engineering, maths and medicine (STEMM) in UK higher education.
 There is a guaranteed Interview Scheme for suitable candidates with disabilities.

 The NOC is committed to making the NOC ‘a great place to be, where our people succeed and deliver great work’.
 The NOC is committed to being recognised as a flexible employer to support employees’ work and personal commitments where possible and the NOC’s Flexible Working Policy gives all employees the right to request flexible working.

 How to apply:

-All internal and external applications are handled by the UK Shared Business Services Ltd (UK SBS).
-For further information about the role and to apply, please visit our website at http://topcareer.jobs/ quoting reference number IRC240936.
-To apply, please submit an up-to-date CV (including covering letter explaining how your skills and experience meet the requirements of the role).
+Applications are handled by the UK Shared Business Services Ltd (UK SBS); for further information about the role and to apply, please visit our website at http://topcareer.jobs/ quoting reference number IRC242655.
 If you are unable to apply online, please contact us by telephone on 00 44 (0) 1793 867003.

-Interview date: It is proposed that interviews will take place on 1 and 2 June 2017.
+Interview date: It is proposed that interviews will take place on 16 October 2017